-That being said, collective punishment can also be motivated by utilitarian motives, such as the prevention of future offenses (Berent et al., 2017; Heckathorn, 1990; Nagin, 1998; Carlsmith, Darley, & Robinson, 2002).
+That being said, collective punishment can be motivated by utilitarian motives such as the prevention of future offenses (Berent et al., 2017; Heckathorn, 1990; Nagin, 1998; Carlsmith, Darley, & Robinson, 2002).
 For instance, collective punishment can facilitate cooperation (Gao, Wang, Pansini, Li, & Wang, 2015).
-Collective punishment can also be supported in order to deter group members from committing future offenses (Berent et al., 2017).
-Indeed, deterrence-based punishment can be directed not only at previous offenders (i.e., to prevent recidivism), but can also result in general deterrence directed at prospective future offenders.
+Collective punishment can also be supported to deter group members from committing future offenses (Berent et al., 2017).
+Indeed, deterrence-based punishment can be directed not only at previous offenders (to prevent recidivism), but can also result in general deterrence directed at prospective future offenders.
 In that sense, collective punishment would convey a message to the offender, the offender’s ingroup (including potential future offenders), and society in general that such offenses are not tolerated (e.g., Gollwitzer et al., 2014; Sjöström et al., 2018).
-Thus, this utilitarian understanding of collective punishment reflects rather forward-looking considerations (i.e., preventing future offenses), whereas retributive motives reflect rather backward-looking considerations (Carlsmith et al., 2002; Goodwin & Gromet, 2014).
+Consequently, this utilitarian understanding of collective punishment reflects rather forward-looking considerations (i.e., preventing future offenses), whereas retributive motives reflect rather backward-looking considerations (Carlsmith et al., 2002; Goodwin & Gromet, 2014).

-In the present research we suggest that the extent to which utilitarian motives (i.e., deterrence) increase support for collective punishment should depend on the extent to which people believe that the group to which the offender belongs is actually capable of “moral change” (e.g., Weimann-Saks, Peleg-Koriat, & Halperin, 2019).
+In this research, we suggest that the extent to which utilitarian motives (i.e., deterrence) increase support for collective punishment should depend on the extent to which people believe that the group to which the offender belongs is capable of “moral change” (e.g., Weimann-Saks, Peleg-Koriat, & Halperin, 2019).
 The extent to which offenders are perceived as more (malleable) or less (fixed) able to learn and change can shape punitive attitudes (e.g., Carroll, Perkowitz, Lurigio, & Weaver, 1987: Cochran, Boots, & Heide, 2003).
-Therefore, examining the role that beliefs about group malleability play in the link between utilitarian motives and endorsement of collective punishment is paramount to enhance our understanding of these complex processes.
-In order to shed light on this issue, we turn now to the extensive work on people’s implicit theories (Dweck, 2008) and consider whether perceived group malleability could shape the relationship between utilitarian/deterrence motives and support for collective punishment.
+Therefore, examining the role that beliefs about group malleability play in the link between utilitarian motives and the endorsement of collective punishment is paramount to understanding these complex processes.
+Accordingly, we turn now to the extensive work on people’s implicit theories (Dweck, 2008) and consider whether perceived group malleability could shape the relationship between utilitarian/deterrence motives and support for collective punishment.

 Malleability Mindset of Groups

-A growth, malleable or incremental mindset, as opposed to a fixed mindset, refers to the belief that people are able to learn and that personality characteristics (intelligence, personality, or moral character) can therefore change over time (Dweck, 2008; Rattan & Georgeac, 2017).
-General perceptions regarding the “nature” of groups as being more or less able to learn and change constitute a continuous dimension (from a fixed versus malleable mindset), along which people tend to be normally distributed (Gervey, Chiu, Hong, & Dweck, 1999).
-Research has shown that beliefs about the malleability of human nature is related to different outcomes in different fields (e.g., academics, social relationships, and physical health; Lüftenegger & Chen, 2017).
-Although implicit beliefs may be regarded as a relatively stable characteristic (e.g., Dweck et al., 1995), experimental research suggest that it can be situationally manipulated by different means (e.g., Burkley, Curtis, & Hatvany, 2017; Goldenberg et al., 2018; Halperin, Russell, Trzesniewski, Gross, & Dweck, 2011; for replicability concerns see Li & Bates, 2019; Mueller & Dweck, 1998; Dweck 2008).
+A growth, malleable, or incremental mindset, as opposed to a fixed mindset, refers to the belief that people can learn and that characteristics like intelligence, personality, or moral character can therefore change over time (Dweck, 2008; Rattan & Georgeac, 2017).
+General perceptions regarding the nature of groups as being able to learn and change constitute a continuous dimension (from a fixed versus malleable mindset) along which people tend to be normally distributed (Gervey, Chiu, Hong, & Dweck, 1999).
+Research has shown that beliefs about the malleability of human nature are related to different outcomes in different fields (e.g., academics, social relationships, and physical health; Lüftenegger & Chen, 2017).
+Although implicit beliefs may be regarded as a relatively stable characteristic (e.g., Dweck et al., 1995), experimental research suggests that they can be situationally manipulated by different means (e.g., Burkley, Curtis, & Hatvany, 2017; Goldenberg et al., 2018; Halperin, Russell, Trzesniewski, Gross, & Dweck, 2011; for replicability concerns see Li & Bates, 2019; Mueller & Dweck, 1998; Dweck 2008).